Skip to main content

 San Francisco, CA

-Paul’s investments and non-profit work focus on projects that improve food and water security for communities on the front line of the global climate crisis.
-In addition to Shockwave, he serves on the board of The Pacific Institute, is a partner at Silicon Valley Social Ventures (SV2), a member of The Philanthropy Workshop, a mentor at both Santa Clara University’s Miller Center for Social Entrepreneurship and a consultant for Institute for Innovation in Developing Economies, better known as Stanford SEED.
+Paul Traina is deeply committed to addressing the global climate crisis through innovative investments and philanthropic efforts.
+His focus is on improving food and water security for frontline communities facing the harsh realities of climate change.
+In addition to founding Shockwave, Paul serves on the board of the Pacific Institute, is a partner at Silicon Valley Social Ventures (SV2), and a member of Forward Global.
+He also mentors emerging social entrepreneurs through Santa Clara University’s Miller Center for Social Entrepreneurship and consults with Stanford’s Institute for Innovation in Developing Economies (Stanford SEED).

 Jennifer Wegbreit portrait